TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/CreatingContent/Index.rst

 ------------

-In the :guilabel:`Web > Page` module, on any page, click the :guilabel:`+ Content` icon where you want to insert content.
+In the :guilabel:`Web > Page` module, on any page, click the :guilabel:`+ Content` icon in the place where you want to insert content.

 .. include:: /Images/AutomaticScreenshots/NewContentElement/CreateNew.rst.txt

-This action displays the :guilabel:`Create new content element` window.
-The content elements that are available depends on the setup of your TYPO3 installation, and any extensions that may be installed.
+The :guilabel:`Create new content element` window will then be displayed.
+The content elements that are available depend on the setup of your TYPO3 installation and the extensions that are installed.

 .. _content-types: